jdc338/AstroPort/README.md

 Need a ride to a distant galaxy?
 Browse spaceships and book a ride using [Astroport](https://astroport-jdc338.herokuapp.com/)!

-Astroport is an AirBnb clone where passangers can browse and book a spaceship.
+Astroport is an AirBnb clone where passengers can browse and book a spaceship.
 Captains can add spaceships to their fleet, and manage bookings.

 ### Motivation